arenn0/LandTiger/README.md

 - git init creates a new repository
 - git log shows you the list of all the commits for the active branch
 - git log --graph --oneline "branch1" "branch2"
+- git show shows you what changes have been introduced by a commit compared to its parent
 - diff --git lets you see the difference between files and/or different versions of the file
 - git diff compares the files from the staging area with the ones in the working directory
 - git diff --staged compares the staged files(committed) with the ones in the staging area